nektarai/strtl/readme.md

 // Returns 'Total: 3.14'
 ```

+The first argument to the helper function will be the value before the `:`.
+This will be of the same type as in the scope: in the example above, this will be a number.
+The remaining arguments are from the template, and passed as strings ('2' above).

 It's also possible to chain multiple helpers, and to pass a rendered template through helpers:

 ```js